Environmental Safety Select Programs

 Fluorescent light fixtures contain a ballast to regulate incoming voltages.
 Ballast units are composed of a transformer and a capacitor.
 The small capacitors contain approximately 1 to 1.5 ounces of PCB fluid.
 A tar-like substance designed to insulate and muffle noise surrounds these components.
 They are enclosed in a metal housing.

 When a ballast fails, excessive heat can melt or burn the tar material, creating a characteristic foul odor.
 During ballast failure, the capacitor may break open and leak PCBs.
 Therefore, all ballast failures should be treated as a PCB-containing situation unless the ballast label indicates no PCB present.

 Notification Procedure -- Leaking or smoking ballasts should be treated as emergencies and responded to as such.
-Occupants should turn off lights, open windows if possible, vacate the room, close the door, and notify the Offices of Public Safety and Physical Plant.
+Occupants should turn off lights, open windows if possible, vacate the room, close the door, and notify the Offices of Public Safety and Emergency Management and Facilities.

 Refrigerants or Chlorofluorocarbons (CFCs)

-To arrange for pick up of a refrigerant-containing appliance, contact physical plant at 4-3225 or file a service request online.
+To arrange for pick up of a refrigerant-containing appliance, contact facilities at 4-3225 or file a service request online.

 The College has above-ground petroleum storage tanks.
 The tanks are registered with the New York State Department of Environmental Conservation.
 EH&S members inspect all of the tanks on a monthly basis to ensure they are not leaking or otherwise damaged.

 Computers, monitors, televisions and other electronic equipment, rechargeable batteries, and fluorescent light bulbs contain relatively small amounts of heavy metals such as lead and mercury and are not allowed to be mixed with regular trash.